MicrosoftEdge/WebView2Feedback/specs/WebResourceRequested-CustomScheme.md

 // is created, the registrations are valid and immutable throughout the
 // lifetime of the associated WebView2s' browser process and any WebView2
 // environments sharing the browser process must be created with identical
-// custom scheme registrations, otherwise the environment creation will fail.
+// custom scheme registrations (order does not matter), otherwise the
+// environment creation will fail.
 // If there are multiple entries for the same scheme in the registrations
 // list, the environment creation will also fail.
 // The URIs of registered custom schemes will be treated similar to http URIs